Pounamu – protecting NZ’s precious heritage

 Long prized by Māori for its beauty and strength, New Zealand pounamu or greenstone is a protected natural resource that will now also benefit from a unique tracking system.

-Just launched, the ‘Authentic Greenstone’ website identifies the source and authenticates genuine greenstone articles bought in New Zealand.
+The ‘Authentic Greenstone’ website identifies the source and authenticates genuine greenstone articles bought in New Zealand.

 The website is the brainchild of the South Island’s Ngai Tahu Māori tribe who are legal guardians of the precious resource.

 Pounamu - also known as New Zealand jade - is only found on the remote southwestern corner of New Zealand’s South Island.
 It is protected through a sustainable management plan and responsible environmental practices.

 For New Zealand’s Māori people, pounamu - also known as New Zealand jade - is of great cultural and spiritual value, and is considered tapu or sacred.

 In traditional Māori life, pounamu was used for everything from jewellery and adornments signifying the wearer’s mana or status, to tools and weapons.
 It was often used as a gift and as a symbol of peace.

 The Māori name for the west coast of the South Island is Te Wai Pounamu - the greenstone waters.

 Pounamu is mainly found near the Taramakau and Arahura rivers in Westland, around Lake Wakatipu in Otago, and in Milford Sound, in Fiordland.

 Ngai Tahu Māori tribe